N11K6/Cough_Detector/README.md

 * *Notebooks* : Contains the *.ipbynb* notebooks that outline the process and methodology behind assembling the dataset and training the model.
 * *audio_files* : Is the directory where any audio files that can be used to demonstrate the model are stored.
 * *demo_video* : Contains a short screen capture video of the detection system in deployment.
-* *flask* : Directory with code necessary to run a Flask API implementation of the cough detection system.
-Includes server, cough detector class/object, and trained model.
+* *Deploy_w_Flask* : Contains the necessary code and the client script to deploy the cough detector on Docker with NGINX, using the Flask API.
+Note that any audio files used in the example are still called from the *audio_files* directory.
 * *images* : Contains images and schematics for presentation.
 * *trained_models* : Contains the trained models saved in *.h5* format.
 * *training_mfccs* : Contains a number of extracted MFCCs that can be used to run the code and train the model.